zhuyifei1999/ds_mod_tools/README.md

 ds_mod_tools
 ============

+> This fork exists because I want to use Klei code instead of ktech, and I also
+> want to have redistributable binaries independent of the libc running on the OS.

 This is a fork from the source code for the 'Don't Starve Mod Tools' available on Steam Workshop.

 It is a port from the original mod tools for Linux and Mac.
 In also improves on the original animation (i.e., SCML) compiler in mod tools primarily